 If you want to send your character on a journey towards killing, you can do it with absolutely any character.
-Even the most innocent and gentle character can be pushed into circumstances where they would kill, and if you want to show a character was supressing or hiding a desire to kill you can do that too with their behaviour.
+Even the most innocent and gentle character can be pushed into circumstances where they would kill.
+If you want to show a character was supressing or hiding a desire to kill you can do that too with their behaviour.
 But it has to be foreshadowed.
 You have to let your audience in on the experience your character is having.

 How To Make It Believable

 In TV shows you often find they need a romantic relationship for drama and conflict, so they decide to throw two characters together.
-You might get a couple of episodes where they start checking each other out, and then bam, they’ve shoved them together.
+You might get a couple of episodes where they start checking each other out.
+Then bam, they’ve shoved them together.
 It alienates audiences when it doesn’t need to.

-If you build up more slowly, show them interacting and making one another feel good, show them having tension between them build up, you’ll find audiences much more willing to go with a love interest, no matter how abstract it might seem at first.
+Build up to a relationship between your character slowly.
+Show them interacting and making one another feel good.
+Develop the sexual tension between them.
+You’ll find audiences much more willing to go with a developed love interest, no matter how abstract it might seem at first.

 Secondary Characters Need The Same Care

-Your character breaks will happen in with people circulating around them, your secondary characters, who you create as devices to help move the story along and for your Protagonist and Antagonist to interact with.
-Because your secondary characters are less important, you might have them behave in ways that are just convenient, perhaps pick a fight with your Protagonist for scene level drama, or flirt with your Protagonist’s love interest.
+Your character breaks will happen in with people circulating around them, your secondary characters.
+They are developed devices to help move the story along and for your Protagonist and Antagonist to interact with.
+Because your secondary characters are less important, you might have them behave in ways that are just convenient.
+Perhaps pick a fight with your Protagonist for scene level drama, or flirt with your Protagonist’s love interest.

-Again, any of these scenarios are fine as long as you treat each character like the Protagonist in their own story and ensure any behaviour is either consistent with the character from the beginning, or arced to with experiences or foreshadowing.
+Any of these scenarios are fine as long as you treat each character like the Protagonist in their own story.
+Ensure any behaviour is either consistent with the character from the beginning, or arced to.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!